makersacademy/ruby-coding-challenge/lib/approach.md

 #Q28

 #Q29
+Remind self what a square root is
+Aware that there is a square root method
+Google search returns Math.sqrt(x)
-Aware that there is a square root method - Math.sqrt(x) Replace x with number argument in square_root_of method Test using various numbers as arguments
+Replace x with number argument in square_root_of method Test using various numbers as arguments